ALMACO-E-S/MQTT_D1_App_Connection_Example/README.md

 # Terms of Service
 The MQTT example application may be cloned through this repository.
-By cloning or using the D1 App and example application, you agree to ALMACO's Terms of Service: ALMACO End User License Agreement .txt
+By cloning or using the D1 App and example application, you agree to ALMACO's Terms of Service: **ALMACO End User License Agreement .txt**

 # Understanding Operation
+ The project as three main components to it; JSON.cs, MQTTConnection.cs, and Program.cs.

+## JSON.cs
+The JSON.cs file contains the 3 JSON objects that pertain to the JSON objects published and received through the MQTT server.
+They are implemented in MQTTConnection.cs and Program.cs to define the structure of what is sent and received though the publish subscribe methods.

+## MQTTConnection.cs
+The connection to the MQTT server is done through the code in MQTTConnection.cs.
+This file contains key methods for creating your client and subscribing to the topics to want to know about.

+## Program.cs
+The main code of the console application is located in the Program.cs file.
+This is a minimal application that lets the user type in: hide, show, readings, or connected.These commands either will display a message from a published MQTT topic or it will publish to a topic and change the display location of the D1 App.

 # Helpful Resources
 Libraries that we use to perform the MQTT operations: